Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Technical Proofs

 \begin{coro} Under Assumption~\ref{assump:f:2} and the assumptions of Lemma~\ref{lemm:strongly convex}, $f+\frac{S^\alpha}{\delta}$ is $\mu_{\delta}$-strongly convex outside an Euclidean ball with radius $R+\rho$, where $\mu_{\delta}:=\frac{2(\alpha+\beta) \rho}{\delta(B+(\alpha+\beta) \rho)}-L$ provided that $\delta<\frac{2(\alpha+\beta)\rho}{L(B+(\alpha+\beta)\rho)}$. \end{coro}

 When $f+S^{\alpha}/\delta$ is strongly convex outside a compact domain, one can leverage the non-asymptotic guarantees in \citet{sampling-can-be-faster} for Langevin dynamics to obtain the following performance guarantees for the penalized Langevin dynamics.
-Before we proceed, let us introduce the following technical lemma, which states that $f+\frac{S^{\alpha}}{\delta}$ is close to a strongly-convex function.
+Before we proceed, we introduce the following technical lemma, which states that $f+\frac{S^{\alpha}}{\delta}$ is close to a strongly-convex function.

 \begin{lemm} Under the assumptions in Corollary~\ref{cor:strongly:convex}, for any given $m>0$, there exists a $C^{1}$ function $U$ such that $U$ is $s_{0}$-strongly convex on $\mathbb{R}^{d}$ with

 where $s_0 := \min(m, \mu_{\delta}/2)$. \end{lemm}